 (b) the decision relates to the making, variation or revocation of a prohibition order under Part 5A or an extended exclusion order under Part 5AA; or

+(ba) the decision relates to the making, extension or revocation of a banned drinker order under Part 5C; or

 (c) the chairperson so determines under section 9A(2).

 (2c) When conducting a review of a decision made by the Director, the Commission may have regard only to the material that was before the Director when making the decision.